jernejjevsenak/dendroTools/cran-comments.md

 Dear CRAN Team,

-This is a regular updated of the dendroTools R package.
+This is a routine update (version 1.2.14) of the dendroTools R package.

-There was a minor bug related to the aggregation function, which happened in extreme rare cases.
-This is now removed.
+A minor bug in the aggregation function—which only occurred in extremely rare cases—has been fixed.
+In addition, per CRAN’s feedback, an Authors@R field has been added to DESCRIPTION.

 Thank you for your consideration.

-Best,
+Best regards,
-Jernej
+Jernej Jevsenak

 ##  Resubmission